How to use the command 'samtools' (with examples)

 • -S: Specifies that the input is in SAM format.

-• -b: Specifies that the output should be in BAM format.
+• -b: Indicates that the output should be in BAM format.

-Use case 2: Take input from stdin and print the SAM header and reads overlapping a specific region to stdout
+Use Case 2: Take input from stdin and print the SAM header and any reads overlapping a specific region to stdout

 Code: